jehutting/omxplayer/README.md

-              --live                    Set for live tv or vod type stream --layout                  Set output speaker layout (e.g. 5.1) --key-config <file>       Uses key bindings specified in <file> instead of the default
+              --live                    Set for live tv or vod type stream --layout                  Set output speaker layout (e.g. 5.1) --key-config <file>       Uses key bindings specified in <file> instead of the default --no-dbus                 no omxplayer control through the D-Bus interface --genlog-path path        set path of the log file

 For example: